Campervanning in Switzerland: Your Ultimate Guide

 If you are confident driving a large vehicle in winter conditions or have a small campervan, then this may be an option for you.

-The Swiss Alps are one of the best places to ski, and as such, the ski resorts are busy over the winter period.
-If you are going to Switzerland for the skiing season then book early because campsites can fill quickly.
+The Swiss Alps are one of the best places to ski, and as such, the ski resorts are busy during the winter.
+If you are going to Switzerland for the skiing season, book early because campsites can fill quickly.

-The winter season in Switzerland can start as early as November and snows on the high ground, can last into April.
+The winter season in Switzerland can start as early as November, and snow on the high ground can last into April.

 For us, the Swiss Alps were a marvel in both summer and winter but the summer months were the best time for travelling through the country in a motorhome.